How JavaScript Works Internally?

 Flow of the Javascript Execution

-Understanding how execution contexts work is crucial for grasping the flow of execution in JavaScript.
+Understanding how execution contexts work is crucial for grasping the execution flow in JavaScript.
 Here's a brief overview of the execution flow with example:

 The flow of execution context in JavaScript involves two key concepts: Execution context creation and stack management.